 There are 2 main luxury bus operators: Sky Bus and Selam Bus.
 In reality, their buses would not truly qualify as luxurious outside Ethiopia, but they do at least meet global standards, with relax seating, air conditioning, professional drivers and a fair safety record.
 Using Addias as a hub, both firms cover a limited network that contains Dessie, Bahir Dar, Dire Dawa, Gondar, and Hawassa, almost regularly leaving between 5am and 6am, depending on the route.
 Unlike most other buses and cheapest bus services in Ethiopia, seats can be booked the day before you travel through Ethiopia bus tickets online.
 Typical fares from Addis Ababa are approximately 340 birr to Bahir Dar or 310 birr to Harar.

-General buses are not very relax.
+General buses in Ethiopia are not very relax.
 On routes where they are only 1 or 2 buses daily, there is generally a more or less fixed departure time, but late or early departures are to be guessed.
 On busier routes, buses generally leave when full, so you might wait anything from a few minutes to a couple of hours to get rolling, depending on how active the road is and how full the bus is when you arrive.
-As a rule, buses leave most regularly in the morning, before 8am, and the final bus on any given route will depart in time to make the place before nightfall so book bus & shuttle tickets in Ethiopia.
+As a rule, buses leave most regularly in the morning, before 8am, and the final bus on any given route will depart in time to make the place before nightfall so book shuttle and bus tickets in Ethiopia.

 Light vehicles such as minibuses are largely accessible for little distance travel places.
 It is also possible to town-hop on light vehicles on some big routes (between Adigart, Axum, and Mekele; Addis Ababa and Adama, and Hawassa and Mojo).
 The other place where light vehicles come into play is on routes where there are no big buses operating, for instance between Arba Minch, Negele Borena, Goba and Jinka.
-Generally, these light vehicles are privately owned, bookings bus and shuttle tickets in Ethiopia is very easy.
+Generally, these light vehicles are privately owned, bookings shuttle and bus tickets in Ethiopia is very easy.

 Buses are affordable, usually cost at around $3 - $4 per 100km, though road situations and travel time will also affect the fare.
 If you use light vehicles on routes where there are no buses, guess to pay considerably more than you would for a similar distance on bus route.